WynnKunGz/Pom-s-Birthday-Website/note.md

 - planned to be finished : v.0.1.4.9
 - status : planned

+## pbwf-011 born.html change picture from birthday.svg to something else instead.

+- planned to be finished : v.0.1.4.9
+- status : planned

 # issues

 ## pbw-001 born.html doesnt contain any text, has only birthday.svg